Bronzer vs. Contour: What's the Difference?December 17, 2021

 Do you know the difference between bronzer and contour?
-All too often, the two are lumped together and thought of as the same thing, with people mistakenly using different types of bronzer to contour and contour products to bronze.
-And we get it, the two are undeniably similar.
+We get it, the two are undeniably similar.
 But the truth is, bronzing your skin and contouring your face aren’t the same.
 The two techniques actually hold differences in purpose and application, and even require different kinds of products.
 If you’re still confused, don’t worry.
-We got you covered the full lowdown on bronzing versus contouring, including how to do each one.
+Below, get the full lowdown on applying bronzer versus contouring, including how to do each one.

-While both bronzing and contouring can be used to add depth to a makeup look, the main factor that distinguishes the two boils down to purpose.
+While both techniques can be used to add depth to a makeup look, the main factor that distinguishes the two boils down to purpose.
 The goal of contouring is to help make shadows on your face.
 Those shadows can be used to fake the appearance of a slimmer face, more prominent cheekbones, a stronger jawline, a smaller nose, fuller lips and more.
-Essentially, contouring can help transform the structural appearance of your face in a matter of minutes—no invasive procedures required.
+Essentially, contouring can help transform the structural appearance of your face in a matter of minutes — no invasive procedures required.

 STEP 1: Select the Right Shade

 Remember how we said that contouring creates shadows and bronzing creates warmth?
 Well, shadows aren’t typically warm, which is why we wouldn’t recommend contouring with a sun-kissed bronzer.
 Instead of relying on your bronzer to serve double-duty, look for a cool-toned powder or cream with a grayish tint.
-For the best results, stick with a product that’s meant specifically for contouring, like the NYX Professional Makeup Highlight and Contour Palette.
+For the best results, stick with a product that’s meant specifically for contouring, like the NYX Professional Makeup Wonder Stick.

 Where you place a contour product on your face is more specific than where you use bronzer.
-That’s because you want to keep the product to certain spots where seeing shadows would look natural.
-Using a brush or makeup blender, apply the product of your choosing on your temples, down the sides of your nose, below your cheekbones, along your jawline and just beneath your bottom lip.
+That’s because you want to keep the product where seeing shadows would look natural.
+Using a brush or makeup sponge, apply the product of your choosing on your temples, down the sides of your nose, below your cheekbones, along your jawline and just beneath your bottom lip.

 How to Use Bronzer